 The notion of an Anosov representation is based on dynamical properties of discrete and faithful representations of a surface group into a semi-simple Lie group G, up to conjugation.
-Anosov representations were developed by Labourie and have been used to investigate moduli spaces of higher rank geometric structures on manifolds, themselves open subsets, known as Hitchin components, of associated character varieties.
-Fundamental for studying moduli spaces of Anosov representations are natural classes of functions that generalize trace functions and length functions when G is PLS(2,R).
-Examples of such functions are "length functions" associated to geodesic currents developed by Bonahon-Dreyer, "correlation functions" developed Bridgeman-Canary-Labourie and further generalized to "projectors" in the context of "uniformily hyperbolic bundles" by Bridgeman-Labourie.
+Anosov representations were developed by Labourie and have been used to investigate moduli spaces of higher rank geometric structures on manifolds, themselves open subsets known as Hitchin components, of associated character varieties.
+Just as trace functions are essential for low dimensional geometry and topology when G is PSL(2, C), fundamental for studying moduli spaces of Anosov representations are natural classes of functions; for example, "length functions" associated to geodesic currents developed by Bonahon-Dreyer, "correlation functions" developed Bridgeman-Canary-Labourie and further generalized to "projectors" in the context of "uniformily hyperbolic bundles" by Bridgeman-Labourie.